Cross-referencing with Sphinx¶

 autosectionlabel_prefix_document = True

-For example, to link to a page in the same directory as this one we can use:
+For example, to link to a page in the same directory as this one you can use:

 - :doc:`intersphinx`